 Maintaining one POV, writing actively, and showing what happens rather than telling via a narrator, allows the reader to feel immersed in the moment.
 Of course, you could do the same in limited third-person POV as well:

-“The man at the microphone calls my name and smiles, as if he knows I worked hard for this moment.
-Sweat runs down my back as I approach the stage.”
+“The man at the microphone calls her name and smiles, as if he knows she worked hard for this moment.
+Sweat runs down her back as she approaches the stage.”

 Passive Voice Misuse Versus Active Voice Use

 As you begin writing actively, passive voice may still creep in.
 Notice when you begin a sentence with the subject followed by a state-of-being verb.
 Then cut the state-of-being verb for an issue fix:

 The more active and proactive your writing is, the stronger it will be.
 The stronger your writing is, the stronger your protagonists will come across to your readers.

 The same goes for nonfiction, autobiography/memoir writing, and article writing:

 Passive: I was going to the store one day when my dad…